Employee Guide to Legislative Communications

 - Any university employee asked to appear before legislative committees must notify the President and the Office of Governmental Relations.
 Notification shall include the date, time, location, and the general nature of the testimony to be given.

 - Any university employee who represents his or her office/position at UWF, using the name of UWF or of any agency sponsored by UWF, prior to contacting any U.S. or Florida legislator, must report this activity to the President and the Office of Governmental Relations.
 This applies to contacts by mail, telephone, electronic mail or interview.

-> Please remember that UWF resources are not to be used for personal (unofficial) contacts with legislators or legislative staff.
-This includes but is not limited to:
+Please remember that UWF resources are not to be used for personal (unofficial) contacts with legislators or legislative staff.

-> University Point of Contact
+University Point of Contact